-- The MJO weakened during the past week and its phase has rapidly shifted eastward to the eastern hemisphere. - Observations from the last few days indicate the MJO may be reorganizing and some model forecasts indicate a strengthening of the MJO during the next 1-2 weeks. - The MJO is expected to contribute to enhanced convection for Sri Lanka, the Bay of Bengal and western Indonesia and favorable conditions for tropical cyclogenesis for the South China Sea during Week-1.
-During Week-2, enhanced rainfall is expected to shift east to include most of the Maritime Continent. - The uncertainty in the future evolution of the MJO makes specific impacts for the US unclear at the current time.
+- The MJO strengthened during the past week with the enhanced phase centered across western Indonesia. - Recent observations indicate the MJO may be shifting eastward although considerable uncertainty exists with the current MJO model forecasts. - The MJO is expected to contribute to enhanced convection for the eastern Indian Ocean and Indonesia during the upcoming 1-2 week period.
+Favorable conditions for tropical cyclogenesis are also expected for parts of the southern Indian Ocean throughout the period. - The uncertainty in the future strength and evolution of the MJO makes the designation of specific impacts for the US unclear at the current time.